 A copy of the policy/policies should be provided and include reference to how help will be summoned in an emergency according to the location.
 Verbal confirmation of understanding by the whole team and those nominated for assistance should be provided.
-The modified Five Steps to Safer Surgery/WHO process for each remote area should be provided and include detail of how help is summoned in an emergency.
+The modified Five Steps to Safer Surgery/WHO process for each remote area should be provided.